jdi-docs/jdi-light/source/includes/_tutorial.md

     TextArea description;
 ```
 **JDI Light** (3 lines of code)<br/>
-In JDI Light we just need to describe Types of elements and list them for each type.
-In this example we have well-written locators, so there's no need to write them for form.<br/><br/>
+In JDI Light we just need to describe the types of elements and list them for each type.
+In this example, locators align with field names, so we can utilize Smart locators without writing explicit ones.<br/><br/>

 ```java
     // Dropdown